Anki Vector review: Big on heart, not on smarts

 It was late Monday afternoon, and Vector was giving me a headache.
 The darn thing seemed to be ignoring me.

 Earlier in the month, I received a package containing Anki’s new Vector, which the company calls a “home robot.”
-It has generated plenty of enthusiasm — it blew through its $500,000 Kickstarter goal in just a few days, hitting $1.9 million by the end of the campaign — and began shipping to early backers this month.
+It has generated plenty of enthusiasm — in fact, it blew through its $500,000 Kickstarter goal in just a few days, hitting $1.9 million by the end of the campaign — and began shipping to early backers this month.

-“It’s truly the first mass-market consumer robot that’s fundamentally powered by the cloud, [and it’s running] the first truly production-grade robotic operating system that third-party developers can use,” Mark Palatucci, one of Anki’s cofounders, told me in a recent phone interview.
+“It’s truly the first mass-market consumer robot that’s fundamentally powered by the cloud, [and it’s running] the first truly production-grade robotic operating system that third-party developers can use,” Anki cofounder Mark Palatucci told me in a recent phone interview.
 “We’re leveraging the enormous economies of scale of the modern cloud while maintaining this mass market price.”

 But if my testing is any indication, Vector could use a tad more R&D.